davimber/aialignmentideas/humanwrittenideas.md

 However, getting it to actually train well is likely tricky.
 A concept of compression ratio might be helpful to figure out a science of how much language can compress how much of the nerual network.
 Too little language with too many activations likely just won't reconstruct well.
-The approach could be extended to multilayer chunks of a neural net too.
+The approach could be extended to multi-layer chunks of a neural net too.
 The language would then need to encode not just the activations, but the interactions in the encoded layers.
 I think some science of what parts, depths, sizes of the network to try to compress would be needed.
 Another potential downside is the cost and complexity.